communication

 Use this when you are arguing and interrupting each other.
 Grab an object (a pen, a remote, a stapler).
 Only the person holding the object can speak.
 The Speaker: Says their piece using "I statements" (not "You always...").
 The Listener: Paraphrases what they heard ("So I hear you saying you felt ignored when I checked my phone").
 The Speaker: Confirms or corrects ("Yes, exactly" or "No, not ignored, just unimportant").
 Then, pass the object.

-Why it works: It forces you to listen to understand, not listen to reply.
-You can't plan your rebuttal if you have to paraphrase first.
+It forces you to listen to understand instead of listening to reply — you can't load your rebuttal if you have to paraphrase first.

 6. The "Appreciation Bomb"